UCSD-E4E/Pyrenote/audino/docs/tutorials/upload-data.md

 You can also provide the following optional information:

-1. `reference_transcription`: Transcription of audio for reference.
-2. `is_marked_for_review`:  Whether this audio should be marked for review or not.
+1. `is_marked_for_review`:  Whether this audio should be marked for review or not.
-3. `segmentations` : The list of segmentation values for the given audio.
+2. `segmentations` : The list of segmentation values for the given audio.

 We provide an [example CLI script](../../examples/upload_data/upload_data.py) to show how to upload the datapoints.